Albrtito/ObsidianNotes/02 - Atomic/20240208 - 000000 - Definition - Differential Equations.md

 + **ORDER OF A D.E.**
   The order of a differential equation is the order of the **largest derivative appearing in the equation.**
+  + **LINEARITY OF A D.E**:
+	Describes the degree of the dependent variable (usually y).
+Namely: If y is not degree 1, then it's not linear

 ## Solving methods: